How To Make an eCommerce Business Plan

 Don’t worry, it’s actually pretty painless.
 And, even though it may feel like it goes against the entrepreneurial spirit to create a business plan, you’re going to find yourself in a much better position than your counterparts without one.
 Not to mention that you’ll need one anyway should you ever seek out loans or funding.

-In the rest of this post, we’ll walk you through the 6 sections you should include in your business plan.
+In the rest of this post, we’ll walk you through the 6 sections you should include in your eCommerce business plan.
 If you’ve already completed the business model canvas this will go pretty smoothly for you.

 Let’s get to it.